WylieYYYY/hk-service-map/README.md

 ```
 With `ANY` tag in `serviceUnit`, `scripts/localise.js` must be changed in order to display localised names, if no entry is added to the file, XML tag name will be parsed and displayed.
 If empty string is used in localised names, the associated property is skipped from displaying.

-### Use Case of override.txt
+### Use Case of override.csv
-`override.txt` is a tab separated value file of the following format, no empty lines are allowed:
+`override.csv` is a tab separated value file of the following format, no empty lines are allowed:
 ```
 [Traditional Chinese Name]	[Proposed Address]	[Longtitude Offset]	[Latitude Offset]	[Registered Address]
 ```
 The file can be use either for replacing incorrect coordinates from address query or locating unresolved units with nearby landmark.
 It regenerates automatically if removed, and add units with unresolved address to the file.
-After changing `override.txt`, `getinfo.py` needs to be rerun.
+After changing `override.csv`, `getinfo.py` needs to be rerun.
 `[Traditional Chinese Name]` is used to identify the unit to modify.
 `[Proposed Address]` is the target approximated address to query for the unit, can be in any language that is recognised by HK-OGCIO API.
 If it is the string `[NO OVERRIDE]`, the entry will be ignored.
 `[Longitude Offset]` is the longitude offset from the `[Proposed Address]`.